markfarnan/go-canvas/README.md

 # go-canvas

-go-canvas is a pure **go**+**webassembly** Library for efficiently drawing on a html5 `canvas` element within the browser from go, without requiring calls back to JS to utilise canvas drawing functions.
+go-canvas is a pure **go**+**webassembly** Library for efficiently drawing on a html5 `canvas` element within the browser from go without requiring calls back to JS to utilise canvas drawing functions.

 The library provides the following features:
 - Abstracts away the initial DOM interactions to setup the canvas.